 I wanted to be fearless.

 Because lemme tell ya, it takes a heck of a lot of energy to try and convince yourself there’s nothing to be afraid of on trail when you know full well there is plenty.
-That question of, does that mean I shouldn’t go? is one I have chewed on for years, more so than any number of energy bars I’ve consumed.
+That question of, does that mean I shouldn't go?
+This one I have chewed on for years, more so than any number of BOLT's I've consumed.